Washington Report on Middle East Affairs, May-June 2007, pages 56-57

 DESPITE MANY reports on how Israel’s apartheid wall is subdividing Bethlehem, the magnitude of Israel’s systematic takeover of the ancient city’s holy relics, as documented in an Open Bethlehem power point presentation, was shocking.

 Since the brother and sister team of Maxim and Leila Sansour launched Open Bethlehem in November 2005 (see Jan./Feb.
-2006Washington Report, p.
+2006Washington Report on Middle East Affairs, p.
 69), they’ve been bringing the plight of the endangered cradle of Christianity to the attention of church leaders the world over.

 During a Jan.
 22 presentation in All Saints Church in Pasadena, CA, Maxim Sansour explained that when the second Muslim Caliph, Omar Ibn al-Khattab, set eyes on Bethlehem in the mid-7th century, he realized it was an extraordinarily important Christian shrine, and decreed that Muslims were not to disturb a single stone of the holy site.